Avicularia avicularia (Guyana Pink Toe Tarantula)

 How should Avicularia avicularia be kept?

-- Enclosure: Arboreal setup with roughly 2x the leg span as the footprint and 3x the leg span as the height, with vertical cork bark, foliage, and multiple anchor points for webbing.
+• Enclosure: Arboreal setup with roughly 2 times the leg span as the footprint and 3 times the leg span as the height.
+Vertical cork bark, foliage, and multiple anchor points for webbing.
+Good ventilation is critical.
+Cross ventilation works best, but ample top ventilation can also be effective as long as the enclosure is not over-misted.

-- Diet: Feed crickets, roaches, or similar prey no larger than the length of the tarantula's carapace (head).
-For smaller specimens, placing prey directly onto the webbing often improves feeding response.
+• Diet: Crickets, roaches, or similar prey no larger than the carapace (head).
+Prey placed on or near the webbing gets a better feeding response.

 Are there any additional notes or considerations?